Symbolism of CCCP

 CCCP appeared on Soviet sports uniforms, spacecraft, and official documents, and became a symbol recognized worldwide during the Cold War.

-CCCP: The Soviet Union in Four Letters
+CCCP: More than Four Letters

 The stark white letters, CCCP, once adorned the sides of spacecraft, the chests of Olympic athletes, and the steel hulls of warships.